 - Making lots of personal progress

-We had a celebration event today to mark the significant progress each and every one of the six women has achieved.
+We had a celebration event to mark the significant progress each and every one of the six women had achieved.

 My parting gift was a journal for each of the women to remember to focus on the good things.
-Things that bring a smile to their face, make them feel good or make them feel proud.
-It’s a place to put anything in really as long as it’s a good, positive, happy thing.
+Things that bring a smile to their face.
+Experiences that make them feel good, or make them feel proud.
+It’s a place to record anything in, as long as it’s a good, positive, happy experience.

-I also went back to meet up with them some months later, where they shared their experiences and stories from their church family holiday together, and more importantly how they have taken personal responsibility for themselves, and changed their behaviours to meet their goals.
+I also went back to meet up with them some months later, where they shared their experiences and stories from their church family holiday together.
+More importantly, they shared how they had taken personal responsibility for themselves, and changed their behaviours to meet their goals.